-Helping at-risk Aboriginal youth rediscover their country
+Helping Aboriginal youth rediscover their country

 A Community Grant provided a small group of Aboriginal youth with a fabulous 5-day educational camp in remote South Australia.